The Oxus Portable Oxygen Concentrator model RS-00400 is FAA approved.

 Security, the flight crew or the pilot may want to see proof of FAA approval for the POC.
 Show them the small tag attached to the carrying case, which shows the FAA approval docket number.

 When on the aircraft, your Oxus POC should fit horizontally under the seat in front of you, usually while still on the cart.
-There may be seats in the aircraft that will not accomodate the POC for stowing during takeoff and landing.
+There may be seats in the aircraft that will not accommodate the POC for stowing during takeoff and landing.
 Contact the airline to confirm your seat assignment is suitable.